ITU-BDSA2025-GROUP6/Chirp/docs/report.md

 ### Snippet of Final Scrum Board
 We used a Scrum Board to keep track of current issues and their status.
 <img width="max-width:100%" height="auto" alt="image" src="images/Scrum Board.png" />

+### Unresolved Tasks
+We did not manage to cover all test cases for the initial part of the project (Chirp.Razor).
+We have prioritized getting Azure to work, but encountered issues with it during the final phases of the Follows functionality.
+Currently, we believe it to be functioning, but our Quota is exceeded.
+We hope to be able to test it around the date of delivery, when Quota resets.

 ## How to make _Chirp!_ work locally
 ### Prerequisites